work-state/merge-deeper-object/README.md

 ## merge-deeper-object
 Combine the attributes of objects deeply.
-Compatible with both CommonJS (CJS) and ECMAScript Module (ESM) formats.

 ## Install
 ```